-With the uprising of the empire, the first person in the Roman state became the emperor, who gradually became equivalent to the Roman gods.
-Therefore, in the second century CE there was created the whole funeral ceremony, which was aimed at a worthy farewell to the beloved emperor.
+With the rise of the empire, the first person in the Roman state became the emperor, who gradually became equivalent to the Roman gods.
+Therefore, in the second century CE, there was created the whole funeral ceremony, was aimed at a worthy farewell to the beloved emperor.

 In the event of the Emperor’s death, his body was twice cremated.
 First, the body was burnt in the environment closest to the family, leaving this moment in the private sphere.
 After burning the corpses at the stake, the remains of the bones were laid in a mausoleum.